 Trauma is the psychological distress that occurs after experiencing a harrowing or traumatic event.
 These events could be a single occurrence or ongoing incidences.
 Examples include experiencing or witnessing violence, sexual abuse, childhood neglect, sudden loss of a loved one, surviving a car accident, natural disasters, or exposure to war or combat.

-People who have trauma often live with emotional disturbances, which may include depression, severe anxiety, survivor’s guilt, or post-traumatic stress disorder (PTSD).
+People who have been through a traumatic experience often live with emotional disturbances, which may include depression, severe anxiety, survivor’s guilt, or post-traumatic stress disorder (PTSD).
 Trauma sufferers might also face other chronic mental and physical setbacks, such as insomnia, physical pain, exhaustion, relationship problems, social anxiety, and low self-esteem.

 Types of Trauma